-If you cease to practise during the practice year, including for temporary reasons of sick leave or maternity leave and will not be not be practising for the entire of the remainder of the practice year, you may surrender your practising certificate and apply to the Law Society for an ex gratia refund of your practising certificate fees for the remainder of the year.
+If you cease to practise during the practice year, including for temporary reasons of sick leave or maternity leave and will not be not be practising for the entire of the remainder of the practice year, you may surrender your practising certificate and apply to the Law Society for an ex-gratia refund for part of your practising certificate fees for the remainder of the year.
+Solicitors should note that any ex-gratia refund granted will not include the mandatory LSRA fee.